TechsCode-Team/UltraPunishmentsWiki/3-DiscordIntegration/4-Final.md

 Now right-click the channel where the message need to go and press copy channel ID.
 Now press the punishment that you want to connect to that channel and paste the ID.\n

-Once you've followed the steps above, the bot should work.
+Once you've followed the steps above, you need to reload your server once to start the bot.